-Relationships among Decision Tables
+Relationships among Rule Tables

-In most practical cases, business rules are not located in one file or in a single rule set, but rather are represented as a hierarchy of inter-related rules tables located in different files and directories - see Business Rules Repository.
+In most practical cases, business rules are not located in one file or in a single rule set, but rather are represented as a hierarchy of inter-related rule tables located in different files and directories - see Business Rules Repository.
 Frequently, the main Excel-file contains a main method that specifies the execution logic of multiple decision tables.
-In the Decision Model the table "Decision" plays this role.
+You may use the table "Decision" for the same purposes.
 In many cases, the rule engine can execute decision tables directly from a Java program - see API.

-Because OpenRules® interprets rules tables as regular methods, designers of rules frequently create special "processing flow" decision tables to specify the conditions under which different rules should be executed.
+Because OpenRules® interprets rule tables as regular methods, designers of rules frequently create special "processing flow" decision tables to specify the conditions under which different rules should be executed.
 See examples of processing flow rules in such sample projects as Loan2 and LoanDynamics.

-Simple AND / OR Conditions in Rules Tables
+Simple AND / OR Conditions in Rule Tables

 All conditions inside the same row (rule) are considered from left to right using the AND logic.
-For example, to express you may use the rules table:
+For example, to express you may use the rule table: